Milestones in the U.S. Supreme Court immigration case

-(Reuters) - The U.S. Supreme Court on Thursday blocked President Barack Obama's plan to spare millions of immigrants in the country illegally from deportation and provide them work permits.
+(Reuters) - The U.S. Supreme Court on Monday heard arguments in a challenge by 26 states to President Barack Obama’s executive action to defer deportation of certain immigrant children and parents who are in the country illegally.

 Here is a chronology of the case, United States v.
 Texas: